wanderwallet/wander-docs/api/sign.md

 {% endhint %}

 {% hint style="warning" %}
-**Note:** If you are trying to sign a larger piece of data (5 MB <), make sure to notify the user to not switch / close browser tab.
+**Note:** If you are trying to sign a larger piece of data (5 MB <), make sure to notify the user to not switch / close the browser tab.
 Larger transactions are split into chunks in the background and will take longer to sign.
 {% endhint %}

 ## Example usage